 Social harms: Negative impacts on persons or communities, perpetrated by individuals, corporations or states, which include, but may go beyond, criminal acts by legal persons.
 Such harms include negative impacts on persons' or groups' rights, livelihoods and well-being, such as property (including forests, lands, waters), health, food security, healthy environment, cultural repertoire and happiness, as well as physical injury, detention, dispossession and expulsion.

-- Ongoing social harms: social harms which have not been remedied. - Priority social harms: social harms prioritized by an FPIC-based process with affected rights-holders or identified in consultation with affected stakeholders (Source: FSC-PRO-01-007 V1-0.
-Shortened version refer to the FSC Remedy Framework for full definition).
+- Ongoing social harms: social harms which have not been remedied. - Priority social harms: social harms prioritized by an FPIC-based process with affected rightsholders, and identified in consultation with impacted rights holders and affected stakeholders by the Independent Assessor.